Harshavardhan-BV/StemCellGRN/README.md

 - [Transdiff_p](./Transdiff_p) for simulations/analysis for state transition dynamics between the steady states of toggle-n networks

 The codes for Monotone Boolean function calculations are written by Sarah Adigwe:
 - [mbf-symmetric-net](./mbf-symmetric-net/) has the code for calculations.
-The outputs for n = 2, 3, 4 are already present in the jupyter notebook
+The outputs for n = 2, 3, 4 (Equivalent to T3, T4, T5, respectively), are already present in the jupyter notebook

 ## Usage
 ### 1. Network generation